Protected

 The problem

-Georgia-Pacific, a leader in consumer goods, wanted to expand beyond its typical product market (paper towels, toilet paper, plates, cups) into luxury products sold direct-to-consumer.
-The challenge: GP had never sold directly — it always partnered with retailers who owned the customer data.
+Georgia-Pacific, a leader in consumer goods, wanted to expand beyond its typical market (paper towels, toilet paper, plates, cups) into luxury products sold direct-to-consumer.
+The challenge: GP had never sold directly.
+It always partnered with retailers who owned the customer data.

 @zorymory